TamirHen/usage-dashboard/README.md

 * I have added comments in the code to help review it.
 * The timestamp returning from the `messages` API is in UTC (+00:00) time.
 I wasn't sure if the requirement is to show the usage in UTC as provided, or in BST (+01:00).
 The example table in the task brief shows the first two messages in their UTC time, hence I decided to show the time in UTC.
 This is documented in comments above the code blocks where it's applied.
-* It is possible to test the backend directly by opening the FastAPI Swagger at (default url):
+* It is possible to test the backend directly by opening the FastAPI Swagger at (default URL):
 http://127.0.0.1:8000/docs

 ## Prerequisites